rsdoiel/antenna/archives/2025/columns_2025.09.md

 date: 2025-03-02, from: Geoffrey Hunntley's blog

-<p><a href="https://bsky.app/profile/damieng.bsky.social/post/3ljdkwup7sc2d?ref=ghuntley.com">Damien Guard</a> nerd sniped me and and other folks wanted more proof that it is now cheap, easy and possible to <a href="https://ghuntley.com/tradecraft/" rel="noreferrer">cheaply rewrite software or clone existing &quot;source available&quot; businesses</a> (see bottom of the post).</p><p>So, let&apos;s get cracking by creating a toy application by sending</p>
+<p><a href="https://bsky.app/profile/damieng.bsky.social/post/3ljdkwup7sc2d?ref=ghuntley.com">Damien Guard</a> nerd sniped me and other folks wanted more proof that it is now cheap, easy and possible to <a href="https://ghuntley.com/tradecraft/" rel="noreferrer">cheaply rewrite software or clone existing &quot;source available&quot; businesses</a> (see bottom of the post).</p><p>So, let&apos;s get cracking by creating a toy application by sending this</p>

 <br>